Seagate/cortx/doc/scaleout/3 Node JBOD Setup.rst

     **Note**: The information in the table above is provided for reference purposes.
 You can choose a different structure and/or use different sizes for the partitions (LVM volumes).
 The minimal size of the / (root) partition should be 20 GB to allow installation of the operating system and the CORTX software.
 Please adjust the size or / (root) partition accordingly if you do not create separate /var and /var/log partitions.

-4. Configure root user on all 3 servers to use the same password.
-This is required for the installation and can be changed after the installation is complete.

-5. Allow the root login over SSH on all three servers.
+4. Allow the root login over SSH on all three servers.
 This is required for the installation and operations of the cluster.

    **Notes**